 - Search for the NVIDIA Capture Server Proxy service.
 Double-click on it, and you will see a pop-up window.

-This will disable the NVIDIA Capture Server Proxy server and stop it from being activated as soon as your system begins to boot.
-The service is seemingly related to an add-on feature called ShadowPlay which was included with the update for the existing driver package/GFE.
+This will disable the rundll32.exe NVIDIA Capture Server Proxy server.
+And stop it from activating as soon as your system begins to boot.
+The service is seemingly related to an add-on feature called ShadowPlay.
+It was included with the update for the existing driver package/GFE.
 If you still see Nvidia services cause high CPU usage, disable the Nvidia Streamer Service as well.

 What is NVIDIA Streamer Network Service?